sstsimulator/sst-elements/src/sst/elements/ember/examples/CreatingMotifs.md

 ## Motif

-Motifs are condensed, efficient generators for different kinds of communication patterns.
+Motifs are condensed, efficient generators for simulating different kinds of communication/computation patterns.
-We will be rather abstract with our motif.
-In this case, we want it to be a "Foo" operation.
-But it could just as easily be an MPI Allreduce operation for example.
+The motif presented here does no real work, but more detailed motifs can be found in sst-elements/src/sst/elements/ember/mpi/motifs/.

+Motifs are executed as follows:

+1) The motif generator is initialized (The contructor)
+2) The generate function is invoked and returns either true or false
+3) The events on the eventQueue are processed.
+4) If the generate function in step 2 returned false, return to step 2, otherwise the motif is complete.

+Motifs are intended to be ran as a 'job submission'.
+The generate function models an entire iteration of an application, using the event queue to mix compute, and MPI operations in every iteration.

 ### Register Subcomponent

 To invoke an ember motif it first has to be registered as an SST subcomponent.
 This typically happens in the header file. for example:
 ```
 SST_ELI_REGISTER_SUBCOMPONENT_DERIVED(
-        Foo,
+        Example,
         "ember",
-        "FooMotif",
+        "ExampleMotif",
         SST_ELI_ELEMENT_VERSION(1,0,0),
         "Performs an idle on the node, no traffic can be generated.",
         SST::Ember::EmberGenerator
     );
 ```
-The first parameter is the class associated with this Motif.
-The second parameter specifies the aspect of elements being used, in the case of Motifs it is "ember".
-The next parameter specifies the identifier used to index the Motif.
-Note that the end of this parameter must always be Motif, as this is implied in the name of the Motif.
-The next parameter specifies the  SST elements version, then a description of what the motif does.
-The last parameter specifies the EmberGenerator used.
+1) class associated with this Motif.
+3) Aspect of elements being used, in the case of Motifs it is "ember".
+3) Identifier used to index the Motif.
+Note that the end of this parameter must always be Motif.
+4) SST elements version,
+5) Comment describing what the motif does.
+6) EmberGenerator.

 ### Writing a constructor
 ```
-EmberFoo::EmberFoo(SST::ComponentId_t id, Params& params) :
+EmberFoo::EmberExample(SST::ComponentId_t id, Params& params) :
 	EmberMessagePassingGenerator(id, params, "Foo"),

 ```

-The params can be parsed using `firstParam = params.find<uint32_t>("arg.firstParam", 100);` where the name of the parameter is "firstParam".
+The constructor allows initialization to occur before invoking the generate function.

-The params are created in the python file with the ep.addMotif("Foo firstParam=100 secondParam=200") line.
+The params are passed through the python file with ep.addMotif("Foo firstParam=100 secondParam=200").
 Note that no space is allowed before or after the = operator.
 Parameters read from the python file will be prepended with "arg." before being passed to the C++ file. i.e. "firstParam" becomes "arg.firstParam".

+The params can be parsed using `firstParam = params.find<uint32_t>("arg.firstParam", 100);` where the name of the parameter is "firstParam".

 ### Writing a generate() function
 ```